mainlycricket/BillSplitter/README.md

 # BillSplitter

-I completed my first Python project from Hpyerskill - the JetBrains Academy.
+I completed my first Python project from Hyperskill - the JetBrains Academy.

 This is a mini project in which the user can register some friends, including himself, for a party and then split the bill among themselves.